vemurikl/waph/labs/lab0/README.md

 ## Overview

-This lab is covered in Lecture 2 with preparation homework in Lecture 1.
-In Part I, you need to deploy an Ubuntu 22.04 Virtual Machine on the provided online environment, and installed software and applications.
-In Part II, you will clone the course repository and your private repository, and completed git exercises to write the report.
+This lab is covered in Lecture 2, with preparation homework in Lecture 1.
+In Part I, you need to deploy an Ubuntu 22.04 Virtual Machine on the provided online environment and install software and applications.
+In Part II, you will clone the course repository and your private repository and complete git exercises to write the report.

 ## Report

-Your need to create a sub-folder `labs/lab0` with a README.md file to write the report in Markdown format, and generate the report to PDF using the `pandoc` application.
-Your report should follow the template provided in Lecture 2 ([https://github.com/phungph-uc/waph/blob/main/README-template.md](https://github.com/phungph-uc/waph/blob/main/README-template.md)) which should include the course name and instructor, your name and email together with your headshot (150x150 pixels), and the the following sub-sections:
+You need to create a sub-folder `labs/lab0` with a README.md file to write the report in Markdown format and generate the report to PDF using the `pandoc` application.
+Your report should follow the template provided in Lecture 2 ([https://github.com/phungph-uc/waph/blob/main/README-template.md](https://github.com/phungph-uc/waph/blob/main/README-template.md)) which should include the course name and instructor, your name and email together with your headshot (150x150 pixels), and then the following sub-sections:

 ## The lab's overview